 Normally, you tip your cabin steward, waiter and bus boy.
-Usually, the Maitre D’ (headwaiter) is optional.
+Usually, the Maître D’ (headwaiter) is optional.
 You may also receive suggestions for tips to certain other staff members, for example, the Assistant Maître D’.

-Cruise lines provide recommendations as to whom and how much to tip.
+Some Cruise lines may provide recommendations as to whom and how much to tip.
 They may also provide you with envelopes to place your tips, usually the last evening of the cruise.
 You are not required to follow their recommendations.

-Many passengers tip extra for exceptional service.
+Passengers however do tip extra for exceptional service.

 Of course, you may not need cabin service at three o'clock in the morning.
-But, if you're always calling your cabin steward you may want to show your appreciation by way of an extra tip.
+But, if you're calling your cabin steward for services you may want to show your appreciation by way of an extra tip.

-By-the-way, servers automatically add tips to alcohol
+By-the-way, servers may automatically add tips to alcohol

 mind some dollar amount above which you will not go.
+Otherwise, you may

-This way, you will have control of your bar tab.
+You will have control of your bar tab.
 With cruise tips of 15 to 20 percent, your bar tab can increase rapidly.
 Take care when ordering alcohol from servers.

 Return to Home Page - Cruise Vacation Advisor